sophos7/multidsym_upload/README.md

 # Overview
-This Bash script is for uploading multiple dSYM files to New Relic.
+This Bash script uploads multiple dSYM files to New Relic for iOS Crash Reporting.

 It can be tedious to [manually upload](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-ios/install-configure/ios-agent-crash-reporting#manual-dsym) multiple dSYMs to New Relic for crash symbolication.
-This is especially true when you have multiple builds with several frameworks.
-All of which have their own dSYM files.
+This is especially true when you have multiple builds with several frameworks, all of which have their own dSYM files.
 This script is meant to simplify the upload process.

 # How to use
-Run script with following variable `./multidsym_upload.sh "App Name" AppKeyNumber FolderWithDSYMs`
+Run script with following variables `./multidsym_upload.sh "App Name" AppKeyNumber FolderWithDSYMs`

 **"App Name"** = Name of your application in New Relic.